FernandoAndrade10/Rock-Paper-Scissors/README.md

 ### Executing program

-* To the run the program navigate to CalorieCounting.cpp in the Solution Explorer
+* To the run the program navigate to RockPaperScissors.cpp in the Solution Explorer
 * Navigate to Debug menu and select Start or f5 on windows.

 ## Authors